forestgrape/coronavirus/monitor_and_control.md

 > Mind set I follow to tackle SARS-CoV-2:
 > * communication and explanation
 > * knowledge & research
-> * taking own responsibility and independent decisions
+> * own responsibility and independent decisions
 > * Moderate measures preserving life quality.
+But disallowing super-spreader situation since they can yield sudden and hard to control explosion in cases
 > * Focus on overall life quality.
 This includes keeping overall health effects in mind: in numbers, possible damage, life quality cost (which can include economic costs). <!--// for things harmful and/or unwanted, advertisements should be banned.
 It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving ad costs. -->
-> * settings that those who want/need can protect to some extent, while most (those not needing/choosing) can go on, go on circumspectly
+> * Settings that those who want/need can protect to some extent, while most (those not needing/choosing) can go on, go on circumspectly
-> * but strictly avoiding uncontrollable spread hospital overwhelming.
+> * Strictly **avoiding uncontrollable spread and hospital overwhelming**.
 Since it is hard for all the affected: the relatives, the medical staff and the patients.
-At times when shops, restaurants and bars are open and crowded, considering and even risking to not admit elderly to hospitals in a few weeks time I think is **not** nice. **Everybody has to right for good treatment.** Some restaurant and bars can and should be left often for those living/working alone or not working (e.g. due to Covid) or needing them for other reasons, but for most gastronomy is luxury dispensable for a few weeks.
+At times when shops, restaurants and bars are open and crowded, considering and even risking to not admit elderly to hospitals in a few weeks time I think is **not** nice. **Everybody has to right for good treatment.**
 >
-> If hospitals are filling and the deaths increase, it is time to tighten the rules ([more on numbers](#on-numbers)).
->
 > ### Reconsidering Strategy
 > In cold areas/times rules need to be tighter, since aerosol transmission is hard to prevent.
-In warm areas window should be open and air-conditioning should not be used.
+In warm areas windows should be open all the time and air-conditioning should not be used.
 >
 > Two more points
 > * trying new paths even at the risk of falling but with a parachute ready and using it early.
 Better walking back awkwardly with the parachute (and being ready for the next journey) than falling cool without.
 For Covid-19 the emergency parachutes are outdoor days: which means stopping all non essential entries to foreign or public indoor settings.